lorenzo-stoakes/janus/doc/sim.md

 # Sim

 The purpose of this class is to simulate betting within a market.
-It is attached to market state (this could be a real live market or backtested) and then maintains a set of bets representing the current simulated position.
+It is attached to market state and maintains a set of bets representing overall simulated position.

-This is principally useful for backtesting markets, both automated strategies and manual trading using backtest data.
+This is useful for backtesting markets as it allows for experiments with manual and automatic strategies and comparing P/L between different approaches.

 ## Limitations